joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

  - SM64
 ---

+### 2018-03-18
+I am an idiot.
+The issue was not the VMA of the binary file, but rather the fact that the use of glank's `gfx_printf()` made the game hang.
+I have not isolated the specific issue yet, but glank's `gbi.h` only supports F3DEX2, while SM64 uses the much earlier Fast3D RSP microcode.
+To make everything work, it is highly probable that I will need to either rewrite `gbi.h` with Fast3D in mind, or simply reuse SGI's `gbi.h`, with modifications.

 ### 2018-02-17
 Directly writing the address in the behaviour script, i.e. `.dw 0x80400000` works when we use the assembled object file `hello_world.o` via `.importobj`.